 Then the North African reserves on both flanks turned inward and stopped the Roman advance.
 The Romans, already deployed in a slightly unusual formation, with extremely deep maniples placed closely together, were completely taken by surprise.
 And what was more important: they had become one compact mass of soldiers without any order.
 Maniple was intermingled with maniple and chaos was compete.
 The Numidian cavalry on the right wing had been skirmishing with the Italian allied cavalry, but Hasdrubal had reformed his horse on the left and now led an attack against the Italians, who fled almost instantly.
 The Numidians pursued and Hasdrubal led his horsemen against the Roman rear.
 Then the great slaughter began.
 The encircled Romans fought bravely and took a significant number of enemies with them, but it was no good.
 Some 50.000 Romans died.
 But Hannibal had suffered appalling casualties too.
 Some 5.700 of his men lay dead, more than 10% of his army.

 Cannae was Hannibal’s greatest victory, but also his greatest gamble.
 In fact, the whole Italian campaign was a gamble.
 Hannibal managed to persuade most of Southern Italy to defect to him, but he could not capture large ports and was not given much support from Carthage itself.
 Carthaginian territory in Spain was threatened by Roman forces and the Carthaginian senate preferred to send aid to the Iberian peninsula instead.
 Hannibal was unable or unwilling to march on Rome itself.
 Quite clearly he had expected the city to surrender after such a huge defeat.
 But it did not.
 Instead it put new armies in the field and even created a new front in a war with Philippos V of Macedonia.
 Hannibal was free to move through Southern Italy, but the Romans began to slowly reconquer the cities that had defected, Capua in 211 BCE and Tarentum in 209 BCE.
-A relief army led by Hannibal’s brother Hasdrubal was soundly defeated at the Metaurus River in 207 BCE, and at the same time the Romans were making significant progress in Spain under a promising young general who had learned much from Hannibal’s tactics and who would even employ a “reverse Cannae” tactic at Ilipa in 206 BCE.
+A relief army led by Hannibal’s brother Hasdrubal was soundly defeated at the Metaurus River in 207 BCE, and at the same time the Romans were making significant progress in Spain under a promising young general who had learned much from Hannibal’s tactics and who would even employ some sort of “reverse Cannae” tactic at Ilipa in 206 BCE.
 This promising young general was Publius Cornelius Scipio, soon to be nicknamed Africanus.
-When this general landed in North Africa, annihilated a Carthaginian army at Great Plains (203 BCE) and threatened Carthage itself, Hannibal was forced to retreat from Italy.
+When this general landed in North Africa, defeated a Carthaginian army at Great Plains (203 BCE) and threatened Carthage itself, Hannibal was forced to retreat from Italy.
 His bold plan had failed, even though he was never really beaten on Italian soil.